goto01/FieldsSearchEditor/README.md

 # FieldsSearchEditor
 Unity editor with a fields search.
-Installing through the package manager.
+Installation via the package manager.

 ```
 [CustomEditor(typeof(SimpleComponent))]